AceCFox/ez-onboard-2/README.md

 ## AWS Deployment

 0. (Prerequesites)
+     - Ensure that you have node, npm, and ssh installed with the following terminal commands:
+          * node -v
+          * npm -v
+          * which ssh
      - In a terminal window, navigate to this folder and run the following commands to install local dependancies and compile the build
           * npm install
           * npm run build